efddrsn/rules2lint/README.md

 # rules2lint

+PROBLEM: .cursorrules and other natural language instructions are not enforceable, and LLMs often choose to ignore them.

+SOLUTION: transform them into ESlint rules for automatic validation!

 This tool converts custom coding rules from a `.cursorrules` file (located within the `rules2lint` folder) into an ESLint configuration file (`eslint.config.mjs`) using OpenAI's GPT-4o.
 The generated ESLint config is placed in the **parent directory** of `rules2lint`, allowing it to apply to your broader project.

 ## Files